vxnuaj/NEOCORTEX/Neurons/Deep-Learning/R Squared.md

 ---

-- [ ] So then is $R^2$ a metric of how much our model, even if trained to the max, can fit a set of datapoints?
-Then if $R^2$ is high despite our model already being maximally trained, our model won't be able to fit a datapoint?
+**So then is $R^2$ a metric of how much our model, even if trained to the max, can fit a set of datapoints?
+Then if $R^2$ is high despite our model already being maximally trained, our model won't be able to fit a datapoint?**

+So ultimately, yes, if the $R^2$ is very low despite training a linear regression model, it indicates that the variability in the dataset cannot be modeled by a linear regression and therefore might not be well suited for the task.

+[^1]: Besides overfitting which is another topic.